 Pooled Income Trusts: The Over-Income Workaround

 For seniors whose income exceeds the $1,836/month Community Medicaid threshold, the practical path to MLTC, CDPAP, or other community-based Medicaid is a pooled income trust under 42 USC § 1396p(d)(4)(C).
 New York's GIS 19 MA/04 and GIS 20 MA/03 Att.
-1 confirm that excess income deposited to a (d)(4)(C) trust is disregarded for community Medicaid eligibility, including for individuals age 65+ who are SSA-certified disabled.
+1 confirm that excess income deposited to a (d)(4)(C) trust is disregarded for community Medicaid eligibility, including for individuals age 65 and older who are SSA-certified disabled.
+Only income placed in the trust during the same month it is received is excluded; deposits cannot be made retroactively for a prior month.,

 How it works: